Arc Flash Compliance Overview

 ARC FLASH RISK ASSESSMENT ( HAZARD ANALYSIS )

 An Arc Flash Risk Assessment or Arc Flash Hazard Study / Analysis is a calculation performed by Professional Engineer to determine the thermal incident energy found at each location which determines the various arc flash boundaries and what personal protective equipment (PPE) must be used in approaching each boundary.
-As part of the study, the engineer should also provide recommendations to reduce the incident engery / arc flash hazard category.
-An Arc Flash Risk Assessment should only be performed by experienced and qualified electrical engineers familiar with power quality, short circuit studies, NFPA 70E and IEEE 1584.
+As part of the study, the engineer should also provide recommendations to reduce the incident energy/arc flash hazard category.
+An Arc Flash Risk Assessment should only be performed by experienced and qualified electrical engineers familiar with power quality, short circuit studies, NFPA 70E, and IEEE 1584.

 ARC FLASH LABELING

 The NEC® and NFPA 70E require labeling of equipment to warn of potential arc flash hazards.
 Each panel must be marked with an ANSI-approved Arc Flash Hazard Warning Label to warn and instruct workers of the arc flash hazard, voltage, arc flash boundary, and required PPE (Personal Protective Equipment) for safety.
 Subject to the requirements of the facility and arc flash analysis, labels are attached for each analyzed point of concern.
 Information on the labels is based on the results of the arc flash analysis/study.

 ARC FLASH / ELECTRICAL SAFETY TRAINING

 Arc flash hazard & electrical safety training compliance is based on requirements by OSHA and NFPA 70E standards for worker safety protection.
 In addition to core electrical safety training, the arc flash training teaches those subject to arc flash hazards how to recognize the hazards, avoid accidents, read the arc flash hazard labels and to use and care for personal protective equipment.